 3. I emailed buyers daily, but I never begged.

 Reflecting on my experience on the buying side, I remembered exactly what we liked and did not like about vendors.
 Who sounded desperate and who sounded exclusive.
 Instead of writing emails that went on and on about who we were, what our product was, our company history, and so on, I cut right to the chase.
-My emails were mostly just,

-Here is what worked with these emails.
+Here is what worked with my emails.

 I didn’t elaborate too much on our history.
 Why?
 If they are curious, they will click on your website link or Google you.
 Do not waste email space on this stuff.
 It’s not about you.
 Hone in on how you can help THEM.